mrheriyansyah/.dotfiles/README.md

 Wallpapers is stored in `usr/share/Wallpapers` to make them accessible to other user.

 # Installed Programs
-## Basic tools
+## Utility Apps

-Here's a list of programs that i install as is (no custom config), and tools to run this setup properly :
+Here's a list of programs that I install as is or minimun config, and tools to run this setup properly :
 (nb: I need to find a better descriptive name for this).

 - [Nerd Font](https://www.nerdfonts.com/)